RenanMeirelles/zero-pollution-bsic/Documentation/WEEK1.md

   - **What are the geopolitical, cultural-social-economic factors that must be taken into consideration?
 What are some nuances and complexities that must be addressed?**

   First, let's talk about the **cultural** factor.
 We know that, especially in emerging countries, the base of the problem is the educational structure.
 And then, we enter the **political** area: lack of investment both to form an educational base and to solve the massive pollution problem.
 However, lately we have seen a generation thirsting for environmental justice.
 With an accredited project of this size that can involve people who suffer from the government's destitution, with the potential for an **environmental revolution**.
+Thinking on the **economic** side, we can envisage this solution as a possibility to lift people out of extreme poverty - and for big Companies, a good sustainable showcase!